What is Downsizing?

 Layoffs are often followed by other restructuring changes, such as branch closings, departmental consolidation, and other forms of cutting pay expenses.

-In some cases, employers are not fired, but instead become part-time or temporary workers (to trim costs).
+In some cases, employees are not fired, but instead become part-time or temporary workers (to trim costs).
 Sometimes employers offer job sharing for some employees, cut back on employee benefits, or shorten the work week to retain employees.

 There are also often changes in the day-to-day work of employees after a company downsizes.
 Because there are fewer employees, many workers have to take up new responsibilities.
 There can also be a loss of morale within the company due to the loss of staff.